 Who uses this information?

 Bradford Theatres’ officers use this information.
 It may also be used by other third party organisations who bring visiting productions to our venues.
-See the section on “who are we likely to share this information with.”
+See the section below on “Who are we likely to share this information with?”

 What authority does CBMDC have to collect and use this information?